andrea-maiolo/weather-app/README.md

 This weather application is a web-based tool that provides real-time weather information for locations around the world.
 It's designed to help users check the current weather conditions, forecasts, and other related information.

+## Update
+This project is no longer available

 ## Table of Contents

 - [Demo](#demo)